zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

   :align: center

-(Optional) Add button on the start menu for your scene
+(Optional) Add Button on the Start Menu for your Scene
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 Optionally, we modify the splash screen by adding a button in the UI.